 The action and attention required in observation based drawing cultivates a pathway for an intimate connection between the drawer, the subject and the drawing.
 It’s a responsive activity that allows for the possibility of knowing akin to tenderly holding and touching.
 It creates both love and empathy for my subjects.
 It makes me all the more human.
 I am linked together with the struggles and triumphs of my subjects.
 I am myself but also the flower, the bird, the wolf.
 I am myself but I am also you.
 I see the physical realities of our earthbound existence and our relationship to all that we evolved with and through.
 I believe this awareness is a key to cultivating a future of mutual survival and thriving for ourselves, our planet and all its inhabitants.

-The work of the artists Frida Kahlo, Judy Chicago and Hung Liu have been of significant inspiration to the development of my own artwork.
-In their art and writings I discovered both the conviction to trust one’s individual experience, sensuality and intuition, and I also found the powerful beauty and healing that comes in relating stories of human experience.
+I am profoundly grateful to have had the opportunities to cultivate these sensibilities through the support of my family, my education and other artists.
+In particular the work of Frida Kahlo, Judy Chicago and Hung Liu has been of significant inspiration to the development of my own work.
+In their work I discovered both the conviction to trust one’s individual experience, intuition and the powerful healing that comes from relating stories of our individual and collective human experiences.